 A Workspace is a container for a collection of managed Systems.
 It provides access to unique System resources and a context for resources that span multiple Systems.
 Styra DAS tenants are limited to a single, tenant-level Workspace.

-A System is Styra’s core unit for policy authoring, validation, and distribution, together with decision monitoring, analysis, and reporting.
+A System is Styra’s core unit for policy authoring, validation, distribution, and decision monitoring, analysis, and reporting.
 In Styra DAS, a System represents a real-world software system for policy management.
 The real-world software system may be a physical or virtual computer node, a cluster of nodes that form a logical management boundary, or an application running on multiple nodes in a cloud instance.
-Styra DAS supports both pre-defined Systems, including Envoy and Kubernetes, and custom Systems to define other targets manually.
-For example, a real-world Kubernetes cluster is represented by a Kubernetes Styra System and a real-world microservice is represented by an Envoy Styra System.
+Styra DAS supports pre-defined Systems, including Envoy and Kubernetes, and custom Systems to define other targets manually.
+For example, a Kubernetes cluster is represented by a Kubernetes Styra System, and an Envoy Styra System represents a real-world microservice.

 For Styra DAS, a System acts as a discrete boundary for defining and enforcing policies.

-A Stack is a collection of Policies and a description of the Systems where the policies are applied.
+A Stack is a collection of Policies and describes the Systems where the policies are applied.
 It organizes multiple Systems into a logical collection based on common characteristics.
 Stacks allow you to apply the same Policies to multiple Systems.

 A Rule is a specific individual constraint.
-It consists of specific instructions written in the form of a Rego statement for custom Rules or specific parameters that you configure for existing Rego statements using built-in Rules.
+It consists of specific instructions written as a Rego statement for custom Rules or specific parameters that you configure for existing Rego statements using built-in Rules.